-Through the end of December 2021, the Jiangmen Ventures Fund has made investments in nineteen projects for a total of RMB233 million.
+Through the end of December 2022, the Jiangmen Ventures Fund has made investments in nineteen projects for a total of RMB233 million.
 Currently, the Jiangmen Ventures Fund has entered into the investment exit period.
-Of these projects, ten projects have completed new rounds of financing while one project was partially exited from during 2021.
+Of these projects, two projects have been fully exited and three projects have been partially exited.
+A total of eight projects have completed new rounds of equity financing during 2022.

 Pony AI Inc. ("Pony AI") was established in Silicon Valley, the United States, in December 2016 and is a research and development company in China that focuses on technology solutions for autonomous driving.
 In July 2018 and in April 2019, the Fund invested a total of US\$8.61 million and then held a 0.889% equity interest in Pony AI.
-In January 2021, Pony AI completed a new round of equity financing led by a scientific innovation investment platform affiliated with the Ontario Teachers' Pension Plan of Canada, with a post-investment valuation of US\$5.3 billion.
+In January 2021, Pony AI completed a new round of equity financing, with a post-investment valuation of US\$5.3 billion.
 The Fund's equity interest in Pony AI was diluted to 0.670%, accordingly.
 In March 2022, Pony AI completed the first close of another new round of equity financing, with a post-investment valuation of US\$8.7 billion.
 The equity interest of Pony AI held by the Fund was further diluted from 0.670% to 0.655%.

-As of the end of 2021, the carrying value of the Fund's interest in Pony AI was US\$34.44 million, representing a decrease of 2.13% from the value at the end of last year of US\$35.19 million.
-The Fund's unrealised gain attributable to its investment in Pony AI for 2021 was negative of US\$0.75 million, while the relevant amount for 2020 was US\$26.57 million.
+As of the end of 2022, the carrying value of the Fund's interest in Pony AI was US\$5.10 million, representing a decrease of 85.19% from the value at the end of last year of US\$34.44 million.

-Through the end of December 2021, Pony AI has recorded a total accumulated autonomous driving distance of over 6 million kilometres.
-MPI (i.e. the average mileage traveled between two interventions) in the first-tier cities of China was 10,000 miles, exceeding the average for human drivers in the first-tier cities of China.
-On 20 January 2022, Pony AI has introduced its 6th generation autonomous driving system, with leading-edge sensors, computing platform solutions and stylish design features for L4 automotive-grade mass production fleets.
-The first model equipped with this system, the Toyota S-AM (SIENNA Autono-MaaS, i.e. a hybrid electric platform based on SIENNA with 7 seats), is expected to start road testing in China in 2022 and will be put into Robotaxi (self-driving taxi services) daily operations in the first half of 2023.
+On 20 January 2022, Pony AI has introduced its 6th generation autonomous driving system (including hardware and software), with leading-edge sensors, computing platform solutions and stylish design features for L4 automotivegrade mass production fleets.
+The first model equipped with this system, the Toyota S-AM (SIENNA Autono-MaaS, i.e. a hybrid electric platform based on SIENNA with 7 seats), has started road testing in China in 2022 and will be put into Robotaxi (self-driving taxi services) daily operations in the first half of 2023.